WillSullivan/idownvotedbecause/README.md

 Each page addresses a single reason why someone would downvote a post.
 It includes a description of what was wrong, why it is a problem, and why the community in general thinks it is worth a downvote.

 The reader is also presented ways to fix the problem, and is encouraged to do so.
-The reader is also encouraged to let the person who left the link know afterwards so that person can retract their downvote.
+The reader is also encouraged to let the person who left the link know afterwards so they can retract the downvote.

 If you would like to add a page, please do so!
 You can open an issue to suggest a topic, or add one yourself and send a pull request.